untu/comedy/README.md

 You normally only want to enable `dropMessagesOnOverload` for actors that receive messages you may allow to loose.
 An example of such messages are monitoring messages, informational or statistical messages or messages that regularly repeat.

-## Upcoming Features

-There is a number of features planned for future Comedy releases.
-The below list is not a roadmap, but rather a vision of what would be needed in nearest time.

-### Optimized message serialization

-Currently Comedy serializes messages as plain JSON.
-This serialization method certainly won't give the best throughput.
-In future versions Comedy is likely to switch to a binary message format.
-Candidates are:

-- BSON
-- PSON
-- Smilie

-There is also an option to try message compression like Snappy or mere GZip.
-These solutions will be tested on existing benchmarks.
-There will also be an option for pluggable user-defined serialization.

-### Hot code deployment

-Currently, when you want to run an actor that has external module dependencies in `remote` mode, you need to ensure the dependent modules are installed on a remote machine.

-It would be more convenient if Comedy deploys these modules automatically as a part of actor initialization process.

-### Hot configuration change

-Currently, if you change something in your `actors.json` file, you need to restart your application for changes to take effect.
-A better option would be if Comedy automatically detects changes in `actors.json` and switches actor modes accordingly (spawns additional processes or removes unneeded ones) without application restart.

-### Automatic actor clustering according to load

-You may not know your load in advance.
-Manually changing cluster size for clustered actors as load changes is is tedious and inconvenient.
-Comedy could instead automatically change cluster size according to, say, actor metrics (a function for calculating cluster size from metrics can be specified in parameters).
-Thus, when your load increases, Comedy could automatically spawn additional actors to handle load, and when load reduces - destroy unneeded actors.

-## Advanced Features

-In this section we cover advanced Comedy features, that are not absolutely necessary to use the framework, but can be useful in some particular cases.

 ### Custom balancers